gurjotl/RPG-Game/README.md

 -implement location on ground to step on for both players

--teleport players after dungeon complete

 -that triggers event like boss damage(maybe add floor triggers)

--allow an option to restart level after death along with a NEW GAME option
+-allow an option to restart level after death along with a NEW GAME option maybe idk

 Readme